AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-record-views.md

 {{maestro-important-intro}}

-After selecting a record type in Adobe Workfront planning area, you can display all the records of that type in the following views:
+After selecting a record type in Adobe Workfront Planning area, you can display all the records of that type in the following views:

 * Table